whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/15-the-relationship-between-page-quality-and-needs-met.md

 ![needs met scale - slightly meets](../images/sm.jpg)
 ![page quality scale - low](../images/low.jpg)

 **Page Quality:** Read this content out loud.
 The article on the LP is shallow and unintentionally humorous.
 The MC has four paragraphs of text, but it basically says that electric cars use electricity and have to be charged.
-The page also lacks E-A-T. **Low** is an appropriate rating.
+The page also lacks E‑A‑T. **Low** is an appropriate rating.

 **Needs Met:** This page would be helpful for few users.